Polinez/Stars_Java_Project_1/README.md

 - Manage and edit star records to maintain an accurate and up-to-date database.

 This project emphasizes the practical application of Java programming concepts such as object-oriented design, data structures, and file handling, while also fostering a deeper appreciation for astronomical data organization.

+---
+## How to

+- clone repo or downlad zip
+- run in youre Java IDE
+- code was created in JDK 23
+- run class main and there is terminal menu to use this project